telliott99/MySwift2/chapter1/strings.rst

 Strings
 #######

-Strings are fundamental to programming.
+Strings and numbers are fundamental to programming.
+Consider:

 .. sourcecode:: bash